PoisotLab/MS_network_els/els_networks.md

 productivity dates back to Darwin [@darw59osm], the emergence of experimental ecology and the shift from observation in natural systems to the quantification of ecology has made possible to develop a quite general theory for what is now called the biodiversity-ecosystem functioning (BEF) relationship.
 In a trophic group (*i.e.* a group of species that all belong to the same trophic level, *e.g.* producers or herbivores), the loss of diversity results in a loss of efficiency to capture the shared resource compartment [@lore10lbe] (*e.g.* nutrients for producers, or producers for herbivores).
 This leading to a decrease in productivity or other index of functioning.
 Yet, when the trophic group under focus is coupled to other(s), the action of diversity on functioning is more variable [@duff07frb].
-Top-down and bottom-up controls are example of mechanisms that modifies the action of the diversity at one level on other(s).
 This makes the BEF relationship unpredictable in real-world communities, composed of several trophic groups that are virtually never differentiable -- as intraguild predation and omnivory blurr the frontier between levels.
 The multiplicity of the factors influencing the BEF relationship calls for a more general framework that allows the integration of the theories developped for trophic group and for simple modules or sub-systems.
+By mapping transfer of biomass and energy and/or constraints on organism through the different compartments that compose a natural community, ecological networks -- and food webs in particular -- offer the possibility to perform this integration.
+Analyses performed on simulated food-webs with unchanged diversity have already shown that interactions, and more specifically their structure, have a significative influence on functioning [@theb03fcb; @theb07cee;
-By mapping transfer of biomass and energy and/or constraints on organism through the different compartments that compose a natural community ecological, networks -- and food webs in particular -- offer the possibility to perform this integration, reconciling at the same time ecosystem ecology and population ecology.
-Analyses performed on simulated food-webs with unchanged diversity have shown that interactions, and more specifically their structure, have a significative influence on functioning [@theb03fcb; @theb07cee; @pois13tcd].
-The structure of interactions indeed translates the distribution of different types of properties important for ecosystem functioning, such as the presence of omnivory, the generality of species, the modularity of the food-web, etc.
+@pois13tcd].
+The structure of interactions translates the distribution of different types of properties important for ecosystem functioning, such as the presence of omnivory, the generality of species, the modularity of the food-web, etc.

 # Linking interactions to ecological mechanisms